jendrikseipp/vulture/README.rst

 There are situations where you can't just remove unused variables, e.g., in tuple assignments or function signatures.
 Vulture will ignore these variables if they start with an underscore (e.g., ``_x, y = get_pos()``).

+**Minimum confidence**

+You can use the ``--min-confidence`` flag to set the minimum confidence for code to be reported as unused.
+Use ``--min-confidence 100`` to only report code that is guaranteed to be unused within the analyzed files.

 How does it work?